sburden/website/bio.md

 ### [Predictive dynamical models for sensorimotor control](http://faculty.uw.edu/_talks/20151117-uwee.pptx)

 I gave this talk on Nov 17 2015, shortly after starting as an Asst Prof in UW EE; it provides an overview of the work I did toward the end of my PhD and as a postdoc.
+The video is [here](https://www.youtube.com/watch?v=rkDZ5rXgUO4&ab_channel=UWECEmedia).

 <iframe width="500" height="315" src="http://www.youtube.com/embed/rkDZ5rXgUO4?rel=0" frameborder="5"> </iframe>